redis-developer/devcember/challenges/weekend1/README.md

 [Enter your command or commands here]

-### 2. Accessing elements in a list
-What commands would you use to access the 3rd and 5th elements in the `months` list?
+### 2. What commands would you use to access the 3rd and 5th elements in the `months` list?

 [Enter your command or commands here]